Michel de Castelnau: Death and legacy

 Castelnau died at Joinville in 1592.
 His Mémoires rank very high among the original authorities for the period they cover, the eleven years between 1559 and 1570.
 They were written during his last embassy in England for the benefit of his son; and they possess the merits of clearness, veracity and impartiality.
 They were first printed in 1621; again, with additions by Le Laboreur, in 2 vols. folio, in 1659; and a third time, still further enlarged by Jean Godefroy, 3 vols. folio, in 1731.
 Castelnau translated into French the Latin work of Ramus, On the Manners and Customs of the Ancient Gauls.
 Various letters of his are preserved in the Cottonian and Harleian collections in the British Museum.

-Castelnau married Marie, a daughter of another diplomat Jacques Bochetel de la Forest.
+Castelnau married Marie, a daughter of another diplomat Jacques Bochetel de la Forest and a lady in waiting to Catherine de' Medici.
+Their portraits were engraved by Jean Rabel and Thomas de Leu in the 1580s.
 She died in December 1586 in Paris.
 Their grandson, Jacques de Castelnau (1620–1658), distinguished himself in the war against Austria and Spain during the ministries of Richelieu and Mazarin, and died a Marshal of France.